 Glenn O. Hawbaker uses PowerTilt with a variety of attachments in addition to their commonly used five-foot grading buckets to improve their machine's versatility.
 They first learned about PowerTilt when they noticed a local municipality using a T bucket to dig around pipes.
 Since then, the Hawbaker crew has used PowerTilt for a variety of specialty applications.

 They have used PowerTilt with ripper shanks to rip frozen soil in the winter, or to rip rocks and stumps in tough-to-get corners or ditches.
-Compactors work equally well with PowerTilt when soil needs to be compressed around utilities or on slopes.
-PowerTilt has even worked well with hydraulic hammers when they needed to dig footers where there's lots of lime stone in the foundation corners.
+Compactors work equally well with PowerTilt when the soil needs to be compressed around utilities or on slopes.
+PowerTilt has even worked well with hydraulic hammers when they needed to dig footers where there's lots of limestone in the foundation corners.